coder187/ci_ms3_cookbook/TESTING.md

 ## Testing

 ### W3C Validators
 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+Please note, that the edit_recipe page has a small number of errors which I believe are due to 1. materialize css and 2. the dynamic creation of controls are runtime.
+I will come back to fix these.

 *   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/)
     * [Home Page](https://raw.githubusercontent.com/coder187/ci_ms3_cookbook/main/supp/images/screenie/home.png)